spacefito/ardana-input-model/2.0/examples/entry-scale-ironic-flat-network/README.md

 - IPMI/iLO: network connected to the lifecycle-manager and the IPMI/iLO ports of all nodes.

-- External API - This is the network that users will use to make requests to the cloud.
+- External API: This is the network that users will use to make requests to the cloud.

-- Cloud Management - This is the network that will be used for all internal traffic between cloud services.
+- Cloud Management: This is the network that will be used for all internal traffic between cloud services.
 This network is also used to install and configure the controller nodes.
 This network needs to be on an untagged VLAN.

-- Guest - This is the flat network that will carry traffic between bare metal instances within the cloud.
+- Guest: This is the flat network that will carry traffic between bare metal instances within the cloud.
 It is also used to PXE boot these bare metal instances and install the operating system selected by tenants.